cahya-wirawan/indonesian-language-models/Transformers/README.md

 ## GPT-2

-### 1. GPT2-small with indonesian Wikipedia
+### 1. GPT-2 small with indonesian Wikipedia
 This is my first attempt to create a small indonesian GPT2 Language Model.
+GPT-2 small has 122M parameters.
 It was trained only with dataset from indonesian Wikipedia (around 522MB) for 5 hours.
 It is hosted at huggingface:
 [gpt2-small-indonesian-522M](https://huggingface.co/cahya/gpt2-small-indonesian-522M).

-### 2. GPT2-small with indonesian Wikipedia and OSCAR Corpus
+### 2. GPT-2 small with indonesian Wikipedia and OSCAR Corpus
 The OSCAR Corpus for the deduplicated indonesian dataset is about 16GB.
 The training is on the plan.

+### 3. GPT-2 XL with indonesian Wikipedia and OSCAR Corpus
+GPT-2 XL has 1.5B parameters.
+Ayo patungan buat nyewa TPU di Google Cloud buat training nya ;-)

 ### Usage
 #### Language Generation